open-ephys/commutator-docs/_sources/coax-commutator/user-guide/status-led.rst.txt

                 <div class="col-lg-11 col-md-11 col-sm-11 col-xs-11 d-flex flex-column m-0 p-0">
                     <div>
                         <p><b>Charging: </b>Super-capacitors are charging.
 The
-                        commutator is effectively disabled, and  be used until charging completes, which can take up to 30 seconds.
+                        commutator is effectively disabled, and can't be used until charging completes, which can take up to 30 seconds.
                         </p> </div>
             </div>
         </div>